macolby14/weather-app/README.md

-# Weather App with React and Firebase
+# Weather App with React

 ## A responsive weather look-up application.
-Built from scratch.
+Built from scratch with React.

 ##